What Are the 4 Ps of Marketing and Are They Relevant?

 Consumers can be reached 24 hours a day via traditional methods, but also online through banner and video ads on websites, for example, like the ones you see before and during YouTube videos.
 Digital marketing can also reach consumers through text messaging, email and so many other methods.
 All of that digital traffic has given marketers thousands of new data points to track and evaluate the most effective mode and message, creating new marketing career paths.

 "A good strategy needs to incorporate the mission and core values of the organization as a whole,” said Susan Bogle, vice president of product marketing at SNHU.
 “You need to know the end goal … “Strategy helps guide your initiatives to reach your goals throughout your marketing plan.
 It all needs to be actionable and measurable along the way.”

 There are several popular modes of thinking about marketing strategies and how companies and consumers interact.
 Here are a few.

 What are Moments of Truth in Marketing?

 One of the key ways Burns said she thinks about different aspects of marketing strategies she oversees are called moments of truth.
 Author and marketing guru Robert Rose, writing for the Content Marketing Institute, defined the moments of truth as:

-Beginning with the First Moment of Truth seems to make sense, but there’s an even earlier moment, “made famous by Google,” according to Rose called the Zero Moment of Truth - or ZMOT.
-That is the moment a person is confronted with a problem of some sort and turns to their laptop or phone to look for a product or service to help them.
+Beginning with the First Moment of Truth seems to make sense, but there’s an even earlier moment, “made famous by Google,” according to Rose, called the Zero Moment of Truth - or ZMOT.
+That's the moment a person is confronted with a problem of some sort and turns to their laptop or phone to look for a product or service to help them.